Theomat/policy-extraction/infinite/lunar-lander/README.md

 # [Lunar Lander](https://www.gymlibrary.dev/environments/box2d/lunar_lander/)

-The environement used is `LunarLander-v2` with the state space discretized where each dimension is split into linear bins.
+The environment used is `LunarLander-v2` with the state space discretized where each dimension is split into linear bins.
 This can be changed in the ``env.py`` file.

 ## Generating a policy